shawnsi/get_var/README.md

     nate:
       shell: bash

+In the production puppet environment looking up "name" in this YAML would return "puppetmaster-production".
+Any other environment will still return "puppetmaster":

+    name: puppetmaster
+	production:
+	  name: puppetmaster-production

 If the key ends with the word "keys", an attempt will be made to read the keys at that level in the YAML file.
 For instance, given the following YAML: